 - Handset Mode Switch audio to the receiver at the top front of the device to use the device as a handset.
 This is the default mode. - Speaker Mode Use the device as a speakerphone. - Headset Mode Connect a Bluetooth or wired headset to automatically switch audio to the headset.

 Bluetooth Headset

 Use a Bluetooth headset for audio communication when using an audio-enabled app.
-See Bluetooth on page 100 for information on connecting a Bluetooth headset to the device.

 Set the volume appropriately before putting on the headset.
 When a Bluetooth headset is connected, the speakerphone is muted.

 Wired Headset